Lazy Luddite Log

 Dessert Porridge

 Christmas is a time of family and food that is both sweet and stodgy.
 This has made me think of an old family recipe.
-I think this kind of porridge was developed by my Mum possibly with the tastes of my Dad in mind.
-I refer to it now but it is if anything much more of a cold weather food.
+This kind of porridge was developed by my Mum possibly with the tastes of my Dad in mind.
+I refer to it now but it is, if anything, much more of a cold weather food.

 Ingredients